aminurislamarnob/jobpress/readme.txt

 == Changelog ==

 = v2.1.3 (Aug 24, 2025)  =
-* **feat** Introduced a new template feature to the plugin, enabling extended customization and layout control for job listings.
+* **feat:** Introduced a new template feature to the plugin, enabling extended customization and layout control for job listings.
-* **feat** Added support for template management within the plugin’s workflow.
+* **feat:** Added support for template management within the plugin’s workflow.
-* **feat** Implemented initial template files and supporting code.
+* **feat:** Implemented initial template files and supporting code.
-* **update** Refactored codebase to accommodate new template structure.
+* **update:** Refactored codebase to accommodate new template structure.
-* **update** Updated various components to integrate seamlessly with the new template system.
+* **update:** Updated various components to integrate seamlessly with the new template system.
-* **fix** Minor bug fixes and code improvements during template integration.
+* **fix:** Minor bug fixes and code improvements during template integration.

 = v2.1.1 & v2.1.2 (Aug 19, 2025)  =
 * Set the shortcode title & subtitle default value.